dhis2/notes/platform/36/changelog/sharing_model.md

 <img src="resources/images/dataelement_with_legacy_sharing.png" alt="drawing" width="600" height="200"/>
 </p>

-## 2. Introducing new Jsonb column
+## 2. Introducing new JSONB column
 - To solve the issue, from `2.36` we are replacing the sharing tables with new `sharing` column.
 The column data type is `jsonb` type.
 It contains all the sharing data for an object in json format.
 <p align="center">
 <img src="resources/images/dataelement_with_sharing.png" alt="drawing" width="200" />
 </p>

-- Below is the value format of `sharing` column.
+- Below is the value format of `sharing` object.

 ```json
 {